behrica/clj-py-R-template/README.md

 Specific versions of this template can be used by adding something like "-V 1.0.2" to the upper commands

-The templates support Docker and Singularity for ease of setting everyting up
+The templates provided config files for three different wyas to run the container:
+1. Docker  (typically on local machine)
+2. Singularity (typically on local machine)
+3. Gitpod (one way to run Docker cntainers in cloud)

 ### Run polyglot nrepl via Docker
 The template creates a Dockerfile in the project folder.